Small Business Shipping Basics Shipping

 filled with bubble wrap, foam or peanuts.
 If you don’t take the extra effort

-and something goes wrong you will be deny your claim.
+and something goes wrong your claim will be denied.

 If the items doesn’t weigh much and isn’t expensive I use